paigematheson14/microbiome_merge_LCOHCO_COI/README.md

 ```

 # 5 - Merge using custom script
-I wasn't able to get the seqs_to_barcodes.py script from Manaaki whenua to work, the taxonomic stuff wasn't working for my data (we were unsure what the species were, which was why we were sequencing for COI), so I used a script that merges them based on the longest overlap and then blasted them
+I wasn't able to get the seqs_to_barcodes.py script from Manaaki whenua to work, the taxonomic stuff wasn't working for my data (we were unsure what the species were, which was why we were sequencing for COI), so I used a script that merges them based on the longest overlap (with min overlap of 85 and min identity of 92).
+This code also aligns the HCO and LCO sequences using EMBOSS.

+Alignment ensures:

+They’re oriented correctly (so you don’t accidentally join 3′ to 3′)

+The overlapping region is identified exactly (where both reads cover the same bases)

+Any differences or small indels are resolved properly

+You don’t duplicate the overlap region or lose bases at the junction